Thirty8Digital/CultureObject/README.md

 Originally an in-house project at [Thirty8Digital](http://www.thirty8.co.uk) by [Liam Gladdy](https://gladdy.uk)

-We're currently building CultureObject into an expandable framework that will be listed in the WordPress plugin directory, and allow third-party plugins to add supply additional providers.

 Presently, if you want to write a custom provider, you'll need to follow the default providers in the providers directory with the abstract class in CultureObject/Provider.class.php also giving you some pointers.

 Todo in 5.0
 ---------------------